SUI-Components/sui-components/components/form/autocompleted/README.md

 There are several classes in order to apply a theme to the component:

-* sui-formBasic
+* sui-formAutocompleted
-* sui-formBasic-input
+* sui-formAutocompleted-input
-* sui-formBasic-clear
+* sui-formAutocompleted-clear
-* sui-formBasic-results
+* sui-formAutocompleted-results
-* sui-formBasic-item
+* sui-formAutocompleted-item
 ...

 The component exports a basic CSS that you can include from the package in the node_modules.